mfoltz/Bloodcraft/README.md

   Factor by which rates are increased in expertise/legacy per increment of prestige in leveling.
 - **Level Scaling Multiplier**: `LevelScalingMultiplier` (float, default: 0.05)
   Reduces experience gained from kills with a large level gap between player and unit, increase to make harsher decrease or set to 0 to remove.
+- **Exo Prestiging**: `ExoPrestiging` (bool, default: false)
+  Enable or disable exo prestiging (need to max normal prestiges first).
+After defeating Dracula and exo prestiging at least once players unlock a powerful new form (see '.exoform' in misc for activating and other exo-related prestige commands for more info).
+- **Exo Prestiges**: `ExoPrestiges` (int, default: 100)
+  The maximum number of prestiges a player can reach in exo.
+- **Exo Prestige Reward**: `ExoPrestigeReward` (int, default: 28358550)
+  The item prefab reward for exo prestiging (tier 3 nether shards by default).
+- **Exo Prestige Reward Quantity**: `ExoPrestigeRewardQuantity` (int, default: 500)
+  The quantity of item obtained per exo prestige.

 ### Quest System
 - **Enable Quest System**: `QuestSystem` (bool, default: false)
   Enable or disable the quest system.